 Start by taking three photos at different lighting levels.
 You can do this very easily if your camera has a bracketing, or multiple exposure setting.
 Set the bracketing to 2 EV increments so that the first photo you take will be too dark, the second photo will be correctly exposed, and the third photo will be too light, or, over exposed.
 If your camera does not have a bracketing setting, you can manually adjust the aperture or go into the menu settings and manually adjust the exposure value (EV) settings between shots.

 To be clear, the first photo should be taken at minus two EV, the second photo should be zero EV, and the third photo should be plus two EV.
 But, there is a key point here.
 Your camera should be set to aperture priority if you have this setting.
-This is usually denoned by an “A” on the camera.
-This means that your shutter speed won’t change while you take the three photos which will result in different depths of field and a blurry HDR image.
+This is usually denoted by an “A” on the camera.
+This means that your aperture won’t change while you take the three photos which would result in different depths of field and a blurry HDR image.
+(Only your shutter speed will change across the three images.)
 And finally, ensure your ISO is set to your lowest setting to eliminate noise in the finished HDR image.
 This means an ISO setting of 100, and may also mean your resulting shutter speed is going to be a long one.
 But if you have a tripod, this shouldn’t be an issue.

 - Set your ISO to its lowest setting